ayrus/afterglow-cloud/README.md

  * You do __not__ have any sites enabled on Apache.
 If you do, ideally the
  <code>WSGIPythonPath</code> declaration goes in <code>/etc/apache2/httpd.conf</code>
- and the rest of the above should go in your VirtualHost declaration for the site you want to enable/serve the application with.
+ and the rest of the above should go in your <code>VirtualHost</code> declaration for the site you want to enable/serve the application with.

  * It is also assumed that you'd want to use Apache to serve the static files